-Anastasia Bikou is Deputy Chief Sales & Business Development Officer at Athens Exchange Group.
+Mrs. Bikou is the Deputy Chief Sales & Business Development Officer at the Athens Exchange Group.

-Before joining the Group in February 2023, she was Head of EMEA Sales & Client Growth at the ALPIMA startup in London and, prior to that, an Executive Director at Goldman Sachs, where she was responsible for sales of FX products.
-In the past, she had also worked at institutions such as National Bank of Greece in Athens and Merrill Lynch in New York.
+She joined ATHEX in February 2023 from ALPIMA (now acquired by Quantifeed), a London startup, where she was heading Sales & Client Growth for EMEA.
+Prior to that, Anastasia was an Executive Director at Goldman Sachs in London, where she was responsible for FX distribution to Institutional Clients across EMEA.
+She has also worked in institutions, such as National Bank of Greece in Athens and Merril Lynch in New York.